marcysutton/no-mouse-days/README.md

 Ever wanted a package that disables the mouse cursor one day a week so you can test keyboard accessibility as a team?
 No?
 Well here you go anyway.

-This package can be installed into a modern JavaScript app to inject a CSS styling developer tool that disables the mouse cursor.
-It's intended to encourage development of better keyboard support through browser testing (you are testing, aren't you?).
+This package can be installed into a modern JavaScript app to inject a CSS styling developer tool that disables the mouse cursor, with a banner to notify developers of its use.
+It's intended to encourage development of better keyboard support through regular browser testing (you are testing, aren't you?).

+Read about No Mouse Days on the Accessibility Project: https://www.a11yproject.com/posts/2020-10-15-no-mouse-days

 ## Prerequisites